foxtbirdy/foxtbirdy/README.md

 <div>
 <h2><b>📄 About Me:</b></h2>
-<p> I am a fresh year college student and I had been doing programming since 2019.
-I am currently working with Python and JavaScript Programming Languages. </p>
+<p> I am a college student and I had been doing programming since 2019.
+I am currently working with Python and JavaScript languages. </p>
-<p>I work with small python projects but my aim is to be a Application Developer while able to create Online Applications.
-I also have plans to work with Data Analytics and M.L</p>
+<p>I work in a range of technologies that are mostly open source based.
+I also prefer doing python projects mostly.</p>

+<p>Since I am a gamer, I also try to contribute to mod development and plugins as well 🎮.</p>
 </div>
 &nbsp;